 The term essential ‘oil’ is itself misleading.
 They are considered ‘essential’ in the sense that they carry a distinctive scent, or essence of the plant (European Chemicals Agency 2017).
-The term ‘oil’ relates to their behaviour in water; they are ‘oil-like’ in that they generally do not combine or ‘dissolve’ in water (although some ‘water-loving’ components do, hence floral waters and distillates, the majority of components do not), are mostly lighter than water therefore will float on the surface, or in some instances, where they are heavier and denser than water, the essential oil will sink (for example, vetivert and myrrh).
+The term ‘oil’ relates to their behaviour in water; they are ‘oil-like’ in that they generally do not combine with water molecules or ‘dissolve’ in water (although some ‘water-loving’ components do, hence floral waters and distillates, the majority of components do not), they are mostly lighter, less dense, than water therefore will float on the surface, or in some instances, where they are heavier and denser than water, the essential oil will sink (for example, vetivert and myrrh).

 In terms of skin contact it must be remembered essential oils alone are not emollient, they certainly do not have an ‘oily’ texture.
 This is why essential oils should always be dispensed in an emulsifying medium before being added to a bath (water itself is very drying to the skin, which can exacerbate irritation), and they should never be added to water and consumed internally as this is virtually the same as consuming them neat (water offers no protection to the lining of the mucous membrane or stomach).